 Since there is no middleman when selling a home by owner, there can be fewer complications.
 The sale can be closed faster and both buyers and sellers can move on to their new lives.
 In fact, according to NAR, 77% of FSBO homes are sold in less than two weeks.

 As with any huge real estate transaction, FSBO has pros and cons.
 Depending on the situation, the cons of selling FSBO may outweigh the benefits.
-To decide if you should really push through, review these cons of selling your house on your own in Oklahoma.
+To decide if you should really push through, review these cons of selling your Oklahoma house on your own.

 Difficulty in Setting the Price